TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 17/Proverbs 17.12.md

 ---

-Let a bear robbed of her whelps meet a man, Rather than a fool in his folly.
+Let a bear robbed of her cubs meet a man, rather than a fool in his folly.